Wide ranging services developed over 30 years

 In addition to the tasks of a companions and homemakers, personal care assistants and certified nursing assistants help with daily personal care, such as bathing, dressing, grooming, mobility, personal hygiene, and medication assistance.

-Registered and licensed practical nurses provide nursing care in your home for chronic conditions such as diabetes, or to care for a wound after surgery or accident, or help children who are medically fragile or otherwise require frequent help from a nurse.
+Registered and licensed practical nurses provide nursing home care for chronic conditions such as diabetes, or to care for a wound after surgery or accident, or help children who are medically fragile or otherwise require frequent help from a nurse.

 Family members of those who suffer with dementia or other debilitating illnesses often shoulder responsibility for much of the individual’s care.
 It can be both exhausting and stressful, which can end up harming the family caregiver’s own health.
 Respite care gives family caregivers a break and is available as often, and as long, as it is desired.